Summer Family Road Trip to Sonoma County

 Jacksons Bar and Oven has delicacies such as these mussels

-If you’re not staying at Safari West, the Flamingo Resort is another great Sonoma County hotel option for families.
-The Flamingo boasts sustainable rooms, an Olympic-sized pool, live music on the weekends, and a health club and spa.
-Or, drive to nearby Rohnert Park and check into the family-friendly Doubletree by Hilton or the Oxford Suites.
+If you’re not staying at Safari West, the Flamingo Resort is another great Sonoma County hotel.
+The Flamingo boasts an Olympic-sized pool, live music most weekends, and a health club and spa.
+Or, drive to the nearby town of Rohnert Park and check into the family-friendly Doubletree by Hilton or the Oxford Suites.

-On day two, head north to the cute town of Windsor.
-Start on the Windsor Town Green for breakfast at KC’s American Kitchen.
-KC’s features a nostalgic atmosphere, extensive menu, and a great outdoor patio under the oak trees.
-While you may have trouble deciding what to order, local favorites include their famous potato pancakes, chicken and waffles, or any one of the benedicts on the menu.
-The portions are hefty, which means there’s plenty to share.
+Head to the cute town of Windsor, where you can enjoy the charming Town Green with breakfast at KC’s American Kitchen.
+KC’s has a nostalgic atmosphere, an extensive menu, generous portions, and a great patio under the oak trees.
+Look for the famous potato pancakes, chicken and waffles, or the tasty Benedicts.

 People dine on the covered patio

-Walk off that hearty meal in east Windsor at Foothill Regional Park for a scenic hike with the family.
-Stroll along the three ponds and enjoy the ridgetop views.
-If you want a park with more room to roam, Shiloh Ranch Regional Park is another beautiful park in Windsor with 8 miles of trails, beautiful oak trees, meandering creeks, and great views of Windsor, Santa Rosa, and beyond.
+Stretch your legs after that hearty meal at Foothill Regional Park for a scenic hike with the family.
+Stroll along three ponds and enjoy the ridgetop views.
+If you want a park with more room to roam, Shiloh Ranch Regional Park is another beautiful site in Windsor with 8 miles of trails, oak trees, meandering creeks, and great views.

 Foothill Regional Park has oaks and meandering pathways